NEW: City Creators

 Since 2006, Public Art Chattanooga has worked with community members to provide access to public art beyond downtown.
 Formally launched in 2015, the Art in Neighborhoods program empowers residents to drive the vision for public art projects in their neighborhood.
 Partnering with the City’s Neighborhood Services division, neighborhood associations and grass roots leaders, PAC works with community members to determine a location, project scope and artist who can fulfill their project goals.
 The completed projects are a great source of pride for community members, bringing residents together to celebrate the unique character, culture and/or history of their neighborhood.

 Since 2003, Public Art Chattanooga has partnered across public and private sectors to integrate art with urban design, create site specific artworks and rotate temporary exhibitions in Chattanooga’s urban core.
 The projects implemented create vibrant public spaces, express our city’s distinct identity and have a significant impact on its transformation and economic development.

-Since 2018, Public Art Chattanooga, Chattanooga Convention and Visitors Bureau (CVB), Humanaut, and ArtsBuild have collaborated on a month long marketing campaign called ARTBURST.
-The campaign generates more visibility around the vibrancy of the visual arts and supports cultural tourism and related economic activity in Chattanooga each April.
+Since 2018, Public Art Chattanooga, Chattanooga Convention and Visitors Bureau (CVB), Humanaut, and ArtsBuild have collaborated on a marketing campaign called ARTBURST.
+The campaign generates more visibility around the vibrancy of the visual arts and supports cultural tourism and related economic activity in Chattanooga.

 Connect with Us